 The 10,000 Hour Rule

-In Outliers, Malcolm Gladwell popularized the idea that it takes roughly 10,000 hours of deliberate practice to achieve world-class mastery in a field.
-The number comes from research by Anders Ericsson on expert performance — not a magic threshold, but a reminder that excellence is built in small, consistent steps.
+In Outliers, Malcolm Gladwell popularized the idea that it takes roughly 10,000 hours of deliberate practice to reach world-class mastery in a field—a notion rooted in Anders Ericsson's research on expert performance.
+I track my coding hours as a rough proxy for that kind of deliberate practice.

 My coding journey